richreggio/elixir/README.md

 11. Protein Translation
     - Turn strings of RNA into the right proteins
 12. Pig Latin
-    - Converts any string of wrods to pig latin
+    - Converts any string of words to pig latin
 13. Space Age
     - Calculate how old you are in years according to each planet's orbital cycle
 14. Twelve Days